poezio/slixmpp/docs/getting_started/iq.rst

 Advanced Use
 ------------

-Going beyond the basics provided by SleekXMPP requires building at least a rudimentary SleekXMPP plugin to create a :term:`stanza object` for interfacting with the :class:`~sleekxmpp.stanza.iq.Iq` payload.
+Going beyond the basics provided by Slixmpp requires building at least a rudimentary Slixmpp plugin to create a :term:`stanza object` for interfacting with the :class:`~slixmpp.stanza.iq.Iq` payload.

 .. seealso::